All Episodes

 But this is all just patently absurd.

-Google searches remember now the Google guys, these are some of the biggest wacko environmentalists out there, and wait till they're hit with the news that they are major contributors, because it's not just one Google search, it happens at a time.
+And wait till they're hit with the news that they are a major contributor, because it's not just one Google search.

-They're gazillions of think of the carbon footprint that Google is causing to destroy the climate.
+Think of the carbon footprint that Google is causing to destroy the climate.

-Wait till uh Larry Page and Sergey Brin hear about this, and I want to see the justification for them being allowed an exemption.
+Wait till Larry Page and Sergey Brin hear about this, and I want to see the justification for them being allowed an exemption.

 Of course, the answer, Al Gore.